- 03 Mar 2023

 Installments are generated by the cron jobs, when the Due Date is reached.

 |Disbursement Transaction||Installment generation||Due Date|

-All backdated installments must be generated until the current moment.
+All backdated installments must be generated to the current moment.
 If the installment of the last Billing Cycle is overdue, the next future installment must be generated.

-When creating a new revolving loan or credit card product, you can control the extent to which loan schedules can be edited for loan accounts based on these loan products by selecting the desired Repayments Schedule Editing options in the Repayment Scheduling section.
+When creating a new revolving loan product, you can control the extent to which loan schedules can be edited for loan accounts based on these loan products by selecting the desired Repayments Schedule Editing options in the Repayment Scheduling section.